bradietilley/pest-stories/README.md

          * We still expect the product to be created (201) and we expect the product to exist in
-         * the database, with the slug default to 'something' */ story('with missing slug defaulted to kebab case of title') ->with([
+         * the database, with the slug default to 'something' */ story('with missing slug defaulted to slug case of title') ->with([
                 'payload' => [
                     'slug' => null,